p5quared/local-proj/README.md

 I think photos can be relevant, especially at restaurants that are serving unique entrees that people might not recognize by name or by ingredient.
 Also, at high-end restaurants, customers may need more information to push them to reserve, so may be more relevant then.
 Anytime I've been somewhere and wanted to go to a cafe, I look up "cafe near me" on Apple Maps and basically go to the first option.
 For those whom photos are a serious matter, they should go on the business profile on Google or Apple and Yelp, or individuals might visit social media.

 As for "soul", I think that a (decent) line vector illustration on the homepage and warm colors are more than enough.
-I may just be cold and heartless, but seeing pictures of smiling and laughing faces doesn't really attract me to a business in most cases.
+I may just be cold and heartless, but seeing pictures of smiling and laughing faces doesn't particularly attract me to a business in most cases.

 #### Where's the Contact Page/Form????